bauersimon/critrolehue/README.md

   - quickly head back to YouTube and resume playback so they don't go out of sync
 - see the "Releases" section for pre-built binaries (only tested on linux)
 - the following commands are available
-  - `setup`: walks you through a setup with your local Philips Hue bridge
+  - `setup`: walks you through a setup with your local Philips Hue bridge, will ask how to assign your bulbs
+    - `hue` indices available:
+      - `1` lamps in the studio
+      - `2` background window
+    - `temperature` indices available: `1` global temperature
   - `run`: start synchronizing
     - `--url "http://..."` of the episode (should use quotes so your terminal does not confuse any special characters within the url)
     - `--offset 01h45m35s` optional starting point